sapegin/washingcode-book/manuscript/book.md

 const kebabNames = names.map(name => _.kebabCase(name));
 ```

 This version is much easier to read because we know that the `.map()` method transforms an array by keeping the same number of items.
-And unlike `.forEach()`, it doesn’t require a custom implementation nor mutate an output array.
-Also, the callback function is now pure: it merely transforms input arguments to the output value without any side effects.
+And, unlike `.forEach()`, it doesn’t require a custom implementation or mutate an output array.
+In addition, the callback function is now pure: it merely transforms input arguments to the output value without any side effects.

-Similar problem happens when we’re abusing an array method semantics:
+We run into similar problems when we abuse array method semantics:

 ```js
 let isExpectedType = false;